Research

 This study examines "market size inversion": where novel innovations succeed despite initially low market size projections, and traditional innovations fail despite high projections.
 Contrasting the strategy literature's supply-side competition-centric view, this paper introduces a demand-side model.
 It posits that because customer evaluations of novel innovations are heavily influenced by early adopters, a significant portion of demand is observable only post-diffusion.
 Therefore, pre-launch observable demand for novel innovations is downward biased.
 Utilizing agent-based diffusion simulations and empirical analysis of over 33,000 consumer product launches, the results confirm that novel products outperform non-novel ones with equivalent pre-launch observable market sizes.
 Further analysis demonstrates that successful innovation selection by firms involves balancing novelty with observable market demand.
 This paper contributes to the strategic innovation literature by offering a demand-side perspective on the value of novel innovations, and articulating the limits of data-driven innovation.

-"Listen to Your Users?
-Self-Selection in User Community Feedback and Commercial Impact" with Rory McDonald and Rob Bremner.
+"Self-Selection in User Community Feedback and Commercial Performance" with Rory McDonald and Rob Bremner.
 Revise and Resubmit at Academy of Management Journal

 Click to display Abstract

 "How Predictable is Exceptional Growth in Entrepreneurship?
 Using Machine Learning to Predict Who Joins the Unicorn Venture Club" with Suresh Kotha, Ben Hallen, Sung Ho Park, and Joseph Shin.
-Submitting to Organization Science

 ** "Best Paper" at AOM 2024